 As you are ready with your set of new ideas.
 It’s crucial to understand the market needs.
 As you have all the skills and have come with a niche but does the market really need your skills or something more than that?

 Your expertise and skills should be a pain killer for the clients.
-So, explore more and brush up your current skills.
+So, explore more and brush up on your current skills.
 Upgrading yourself with the latest trends will always keep you a step ahead.

 Step #2: Generalise or Specialize?